5150: Home 4 tha Sick

-5150: Home 4 tha Sick is the debut extended play by American rapper Eazy-E. It was released on December 15, 1992 by Ruthless Records and Priority Records.
+5150: Home 4 tha Sick is the debut extended play by American rapper Eazy-E. It was released on December 15, 1992, by Ruthless Records and Priority Records.
 5150: Home 4 tha Sick peaked at #70 on the Billboard 200 and #15 on the Top R&B/Hip-Hop Albums.
 It was the final original album from Ruthless Records to be released by Priority.

 "Only If You Want It" was given both a single release and promotional music video.
 "Neighborhood Sniper" also had a promotional music video released.
 "Merry Muthaphuckkin' Xmas" was released as a single by Record Store Day in a limited run of 2000 copies with "Niggaz My Height Don't Fight" as the b-side.

 The EP was certified Gold by the RIAA on February 9, 1993.
-According to Eazy E’s son Lil E, the EP was later certified Platinum.
 All the songs were included on the remastered version of Eazy-E's premiere, Eazy-Duz-It.
+Reviews for the album, however, were generally negative.

+Background

+5150: Home 4 tha Sick was conceived after Eazy-E's original project, Temporary Insanity, which was scheduled for a May 1993 release, was shelved due to changes at Ruthless Records following Dr. Dre's departure.
+Released on December 15, 1992, the EP helped maintain Eazy-E’s presence in the hip-hop scene, featuring themes of gangsta rap and dark humor.
+Some of the tracks would later be reworked into his subsequent projects.